MaruvkaLab/MSMuTect_3.2/README.md

 # Installation
 ### Binary
-There is a prebuilt binary available in releases.
+There is a prebuilt x86_64 linux binary available in releases.
 Note: The binary is slightly slower than the 'Local' option.
 Download the binary from the following link:
 [fill in link]